What personal information does RS collect?

 RS collects personal information from you when you provide it to us directly, or through your use of our website, for example:

-- Information about yourself and the company you work for, when you sign up to receive our RS newsletter or by submitting a question on our website.
+- Information about yourself and the company you work for, when you sign up to receive our RS Think Hub newsletter or by submitting a question on our website.
 This may include your name and contact details, your company name and company details, information about your role in the company, and how you heard about the site.

 - Records of your interactions with us, eg. if you submit feedback on our website, ask a technical question, report a problem or otherwise contact us.
 Please note that if you telephone us, we may record the call for compliance, quality and staff training purposes.

-- If you respond to one of our customer surveys, complete a product research test or enter into a competition.
+- If you respond to one of our customer surveys, complete a product research test or enter a competition.

 - We may also record certain details of how you use our website, such as the website you came from or are going to, your device's unique ID, your IP addresses and operating system, adverts you click on, products you search for, products you purchase, and information you download.